How Managers Either Protect Creativity — or Quietly Destroy It

 What is less often acknowledged is this: once a business exists, dreaming does not stop.
 It moves inside the organisation.

 People arrive with ideas about how things could be better.
 How work might flow more smoothly.
 How customers could be served differently.
 How waste could be removed.
 How something might be created that does not yet exist.
+These dreams are fragile.
+They need conditions to survive.
+And those conditions are almost entirely within the control of managers.

 Managers sit at a critical junction.
 They can create the climate in which dreaming survives and matures — or they can quietly extinguish it in the name of efficiency, control, or speed.
+Most do the latter without ever intending to.

 Dreaming is not a distraction from work.
 It is how work evolves.